9 Steps to Stick Weld Cast Iron: And How to Avoid Preheating

 However, skipping the preheating step doesn’t mean you can weld cold cast iron.
 Welding in a cold environment will always give poor results.
 To prevent this, warm the casting to room temperature, 75 °F (24 °C), before starting.

-- Is very thick.
+- The casting is very thick.

 - Has demanding service conditions.